Liu Zhao -- Young Break Point Emperor of Han Dynasty in History of China

 Perishing the House of Dou with Help of the Eunuch Group

-Liu Zhao was still a teenager, but was already much older and more mature; he gradually realized that he was just a puppet emperor, while the House of Dou have the actual dominance.
+Liu Zhao was still a teenager, but was already much older and more mature; he gradually realized that he was just a puppet emperor, while the House of Dou obtained the actual dominance.

 However, most of his relatives were members of the House of Dou, most ministers and generals were following, or maybe secretly supporting, this clan.
-In addition, Liu Zhao’s every move was being monitored as well.
+Besides, Liu Zhao’s every move was being monitored as well.

 Consequently, the only group that Emperor Liu Zhao could easily reach and trust was eunuch, those imperial servants who had served him for a long time.